m4ttsch/omscs-notes-notes/computer-networks/traffic-engineering.md

 On the other hand, a monolithic layer two topology makes scaling difficult, since now we have tens of thousands of servers on a single flat topology.

-Layer two addresses are not hierarchical, so the forwarding tables in these network switches can’t scale as easily because they can’t take advantage of the natural hierarchy that exists in the topology.
+Layer two addresses are not hierarchical, so the forwarding tables in these network switches can't scale as easily because they can't take advantage of the natural hierarchy that exists in the topology.

 This hierarchy can potentially create single points of failure and links at the top of the topology in the core layer can become oversubscribed.